wforbes/Omnia/README.md

 ## Project
 Omnia is a 2D 'Retro' Role-Playing Game with multiple game perspectives (Top-Down, Platformer, Turn-Based, Puzzle, etc), written in Java.
-I'm working on it this for the final 'capstone' project in my Computer Science degree - but also so that I can practice programming in Java, experiment with ideas, and just have fun.
+I'm working on it for the final 'capstone' project in my Computer Science degree - but also so that I can practice programming in Java, experiment with ideas, and just have fun.

 Instead of using a sophisticated game engine like Unreal, Unity, Godot, or GameMaker I thought I would get the most out of developing the engine myself by reading/watching game tutorials/devlogs, getting